ClosingBracket/osv/documentation/54_release_notes.md

 This release offers a breakthrough and allows runnning unmodified Linux **position-independant executables** (so called "pies") and **position-dependant executables** "as-is" as long as they *do not use "fork/execve" or other unsupported Linux API*.
 It means that very often one can take a Linux binary from Linux host and run it on OSv *without having to locate the source code on Internet and build it as shared library*.

+Mention like Linxu to a hypervisor - started with Firecracker, now as vmlinuz to Hyperkit and ELF64 PVH/HVM loader.

 Mention tooling - manifest_from_host.sh and build_capstan_mpm_ (better capstan).
 Example to run docker image.

 # Another version